brickblock-io/smart-contracts/README.md

 * be tradable on exchanges
 * be upgradeable

 Company tokens are locked in by assigning the value to the contract itself.
 The owner never starts with any token balance.
 This way there is no way to move the tokens without predetermined functions.
-The tokens are approved to be locked into the fountain contract when `finalizeTokenSale` is called.
-Once when the tokens are locked into the fountain, there will be no way to move them until November 30, 2020.
+The tokens are approved to be locked into the `BrickblockAccessToken` contract when `finalizeTokenSale` is called.
+Once when the tokens are locked into the `BrickblockAccessToken`, there will be no way to move them until November 30, 2020.

-The fountain contract will later be called to lock the company funds into the fountain.
+The `BrickblockAccessToken` contract will later be called to lock the company funds into the fountain.
 See below for more details.

+## BrickblockAccessToken2 (Work in Progress)
+`BrickblockAccessToken` allows for `BrickblockToken` holders to lock in their BBK in order to receive ACT whenever a fee is paid on the Brickblock network.
+When a fee is paid, users who have locked in their BBK receive an ACT reward proportional to their locked tokens relative to the entire locked BBK balance of the contract.

+`BrickblockAccessToken` is an ERC20 compliant token contract.

+## BrickblockFeeManager (Work in Progress)

+`BrickblockFeeManager` allows for other smart contracts or accounts to pay a fee to the contract.
+When a fee is paid, ACT (BrickblockAccessTokens) are created and given proportionally to lockedBBK holders.

+Owners of ACT can claim Ether by running `claimFee`.
+When claiming, ACT is burnt in return for Ether.

-## BrickblockFountain (Work in Progress)
+## BrickblockAccount (Work in Progress)
-BrickblockFountain will be the contract that locks in BrickblockTokens in order to mint new BrickblockAccessTokens.
-It will be able to:

-* lock in BrickblockTokens through `transferFrom`, an ERC20 standard function
-* release BrickblockTokens after November 30, 2020
-* track time and amount as a ratio of total time and amount regarding locked BrickblockTokens from users and return a BrickblockAccessToken reward.
-* call mint function on BrickblockAccessToken contract
-* change the stored address for the BrickBlockAccessToken contract
-* change the stored address for the BrickblockToken contract

-The code to release the company tokens will look something like this:
+`BrickblockAccount` is the sole means of the company to interact with the company tokens before the token release date of November 30, 2020.
+The code preventing token withdrawal is here:

 ```
+function withdrawBbkFunds(
+    address _address,
+    uint256 _value
+  )
+    external
+    onlyOwner
-function claimCompanyTokens() public onlyOwner returns (bool) {
+    returns (bool)
-  require(block.number > companyShareReleaseBlock);
+  {
+    require(fundsReleaseBlock < block.number);
-  BrickblockToken _bbt = BrickblockToken(brickBlockTokenAddress);
+    BrickblockToken bbk = BrickblockToken(
-  uint256 _companyTokens = balanceOf(_bbt);
-  balances[this].tokens = balances[this].tokens.sub(_companyTokens);
-  balances[owner].tokens = balances[owner].tokens.add(_companyTokens);
-  updateAccount(brickBlockTokenAddress, 0);
-  CompanyTokensReleased(owner, _companyTokens);
+      registry.getContractAddress("BrickblockToken")
+    );
+    return bbk.transfer(_address, _value);
   }
 ```

-The code included in this repository for BrickblockFountain is mostly placeholder code for tests and will likely undergo major changes.
+The rest of this functionality allows Brickblock to interact with the ecosystem as any other participant.

-## BrickblockAccessToken (Work in Progress)
+## BrickblockContractRegistry (Work in Progress)
-BrickblockAccessToken is the token that will be burned in order to perform a variety of functions in the Brickblock ecosystem.
-It will be an ERC20 token and will have some minting and pausing features.

-BrickblockAccessToken will be able to:
-* `mint` new tokens by owner or fountain
-* burn tokens
-* change the stored address for the fountain contract
-* be tradable amongst users through standard ERC20 functions
-* be tradable on exchanges through standard ERC20 functions
+This contract allows for the communication between other smart contracts in our ecosystem.

+## BrickblockWhitelist

+This contract stores whitelisted addresses.
+This will allow users to buy POA tokens after being whitelisted.

 ## Brickblock (Work in Progress)
 The Brickblock contract will allow brokers to be added and removed.
 It is also responsible for deploying new POATokens on behalf of the brokers.
 It will be able to: